Acamprosate

-Until it became generic in the United States, Campral was manufactured and marketed in the United States by Forest Laboratories, while Merck KGaA markets it outside the US.
+It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Acamprosate is useful when used along with counseling in the treatment of alcohol use disorder.
 Over three to twelve months it increases the number of people who do not drink at all and the number of days without alcohol.
 It appears to work as well as naltrexone for maintenance of abstinence from alcohol, however naltrexone works slightly better for reducing alcohol cravings and heavy drinking, and acamprosate tends to work more poorly outside of Europe where treatment services are less robust.
+Difference in severity may also play a role.

+Compliance

+Some struggle to take the full course of medication (2 tablets, 3 times a day), which makes acamprosate less effective.
+Standard support to help people take their medication involves monthly check-ins with addiction services or a GP.
+Research found that compared to standard support alone, extra telephone support by a pharmacist, plus financial incentives, increased the numbers who took medication as prescribed and was cost-effective.
+The same telephone support without financial incentives did not significantly increase the numbers taking their medication as prescribed and was less cost-effective.

 Contraindications

-Acamprosate is primarily removed by the kidneys and should not be given to people with severely impaired kidneys (creatinine clearance less than 30 mL/min).
+Acamprosate is primarily removed by the kidneys.
 A dose reduction is suggested in those with moderately impaired kidneys (creatinine clearance between 30 mL/min and 50 mL/min).
 It is also contraindicated in those who have a strong allergic reaction to acamprosate calcium or any of its components.

 Adverse effects

-The US label carries warnings about increases of suicidal behavior, major depressive disorder, and kidney failure.
+The US label carries warnings about increases in suicidal behavior, major depressive disorder, and kidney failure.

 Adverse effects that caused people to stop taking the drug in clinical trials included diarrhea, nausea, depression, and anxiety.

 Potential adverse effects include headache, stomach pain, back pain, muscle pain, joint pain, chest pain, infections, flu-like symptoms, chills, heart palpitations, high blood pressure, fainting, vomiting, upset stomach, constipation, increased appetite, weight gain, edema, sleepiness, decreased sex drive, impotence, forgetfulness, abnormal thinking, abnormal vision, distorted sense of taste, tremors, runny nose, coughing, difficulty breathing, sore throat, bronchitis, and rashes.

 Pharmacology

 Pharmacodynamics

+The pharmacodynamics of acamprosate are complex and not fully understood.

+Ethanol (alcohol) acts on the central nervous system by binding to the GABAA receptor, increasing the effects of the inhibitory neurotransmitter GABA (i.e., it acts as positive allosteric modulators at these receptors).
+In alcohol use disorder, one of the main mechanisms of tolerance is attributed to GABAA receptors becoming downregulated (i.e., these receptors become less sensitive to GABA).
+When alcohol is no longer consumed, these down-regulated GABAA receptor complexes are so insensitive to GABA that the typical amount of GABA produced has little effect, leading to physical withdrawal symptoms; since GABA normally inhibits neural firing, GABAA receptor desensitization results in unopposed excitatory neurotransmission (i.e., fewer inhibitory postsynaptic potentials occur through GABAA receptors), leading to neuronal over-excitation (i.e., more action potentials in the postsynaptic neuron).